Topics on this page

 The Device Control module regulates access to external storage devices that are connected to computers.
 Device Control helps prevent data leaks and, combined with file scanning, helps guard against security risks.

 Device Control's enforcement setting (in a Policy or Computer's Device Control tab) can be set to three options for each supported device type which from unlimited to restricted is Full-Access, Read-Only, and Block.

-Actions against a specific device type will be taken when that type of device is connected to the protected endpoint.
-If a user's action triggers the violation, Device Control events will be sent to Workload Security Console (in Events & Reports > Events > Device Control Events).
+Actions against a specific device type are taken when that type of device is connected to the protected endpoint.
+If a user's action triggers the violation, Device Control events are sent to Workload Security Console (in Events & Reports > Events > Device Control Events).

-Exceptions can be added to a policy or a computer (in the computer's Device Control tab > Exceptions) to allow for full access for the device even when the action is set to "Read-Only" or "Block".
+Exceptions can be added to a policy or a computer (in the Computer's Device Control > Exceptions) to allow for full access for the device even when the action is set to Read-Only or Block.

 To enable and configure Device Control, see Set up Device Control.

 When Device Control is enabled, each device type is assigned a protocol, the permissions users have when they access it.

 Device Control allows you to prevent the execution of USB autorun when a USB device is connected to a computer.

 - Go to Policies.
 Alternatively, to enable it on a specific computer, go to the Computer's Device Control tab.

 - Double-click the policy for which you want to enable Device Control.